Batgirl and Robin break up the party between Gotham City crime bosses Gamble and the Chechen in this continuing Birds of Prey fanfiction.

 “Thanks for having my back, Batgirl!”
 Robin said over the commlink hidden in his mask.

-The Chechen’s dog handler looked in the direction from which the bolas had come.
-Back across the rooftop, he saw a silhouette easily mistaken for Batman.
+The Chechen’s dog handler looked for whoever threw the bolas.
+Back across the rooftop, he saw a silhouette that someone could easily mistake for Batman.

 This was Batgirl.